 In addition to ensuring that all employees involved in procurement activities comply with our Basic Policy for Procurement Activities, we have also formulated Ono Sustainable Procurement Code for Business Partnerthat summarize matters which we would like our business partners to cooperate with.
 Moving forward, we will strive to request cooperation from more business partners while strengthening our collaborative efforts at the same time.

-We utilize a third-party EcoVadis's CSR Assessment System (EcoVadis) to objectively and continually monitor the CSR management status of key suppliers in our supply chain.
-The use of EcoVadis enables us to obtain highly reliable information regarding suppliers’ CSR management at least once a year, and thereby propose appropriate corrective actions to our suppliers.
+We utilize EcoVadis's sustainability assessment system (hereinafter, EcoVadis) to objectively and continually grasp the status of sustainability initiatives by business partners in our supply chain.
+The use of EcoVadis enables us to obtain highly reliable information regarding suppliers’ sustainability management practices, and thereby allows us to propose appropriate corrective actions to our suppliers.

 When we outsource animal experiments, we ensure that the outsourcing contractor complies with the laws and standards of the relevant country concerning animal welfare.
 We also make every effort so that such an outsourcing contractor complies with our standards as much as possible.
 Please click here for our thoughts on ethical considerations in animal experiments.

 Before appointing a third party such as a subcontractor or an agent, we perform due diligence using an Anti-bribery Check Sheet to see if there are any red flags.
 We have developed a process through which we submit the third party’s replies to our detailed question sheet to the Corporate Compliance Officer to get his/her approval before appointing the third party in case we identify a red flag.